LilSpazJoekp/explain-yourself/README.md

 ## How it Works

-When a user posts to your subreddit it will do the following:
+When a user posts to your subreddit, it will do the following:

 - If 'Post Exclusion Regex' is set, the post will be checked against the regex pattern.
 If the post title and/or body matches the pattern, the post will be ignored.